-5.2 Simulations of Seasonal Variation
+5.2 Simulations of seasonal variation

-To investigate the sensitivity of the correlation between variations in H2O SCDs and the corresponding AOP (as shown in Figure 4) to aerosol scattering properties, we reproduce the correlation using the 2S-ESS RT model with input AERONET AOD data, daily aerosol compositions (at 13:00 local time; monthly means shown in Figure 5) derived from MERRA aerosol reanalysis data, and aerosol scattering properties (shown in Table 2), including SSA and g, computed by the GOCART model for the 68 days (discussed in Section 4.2) at 13:00 local time.
-The retrieval algorithm is the same as that described in Section 5.1.
+To investigate the sensitivity of the correlation between variations in H2O SCDs and the corresponding AOP (as shown in Fig. 4) to aerosol scattering properties, we reproduce the correlation using the 2S-ESS RT model with input AERONET AOD data, daily aerosol compositions (at 13:00 LT; monthly means shown in Fig. 5) derived from MERRA aerosol reanalysis data, and aerosol scattering properties (shown in Table 2), including SSA and g, computed by the GOCART model for the 68 days (discussed in Sect.
+4.2) at 13:00 LT.
+The retrieval algorithm is the same as that described in Sect.
+5.1.
 After obtaining the retrieved scaling factor for H2O SCD for each of the 68 days, the simulated H2O SCD retrieval is calculated as the product of the scaling factor and the H2O abundance truth, which is set to be the mean of the H2O SCD retrievals from the 15 bands used by the CLARS-FTS operational retrieval algorithm.
-The result is shown in

-- 15 Figure 7(a).
-We can see that the strong linear correlations between the standard deviations of $H_2O$ SCDs and the corresponding AOP are well reproduced with higher $R^2$ for both winter-spring and summer-autumn periods.
-However, the slopes from the linear regression in the simulations are slightly overestimated (by about 20%) relative to those for the CLARS data (as shown in Figure 4), probably due to the uncertainties of the input climatology aerosol compositions or single scattering properties.
-Interestingly, the ratio of the slope from the winter-spring to that from the summer-autumn - 20 periods from the 2S-ESS model, which is about 2.0, agrees well with that from CLARS observations.
-On the other hand, the difference between the two slopes becomes very small in Figure 7(b).
-This suggests that the difference in H2O abundance between the winter-spring and summer-autumn periods is responsible for the slope difference.
-Similar control experiments implemented to examine the impact of variations of SSA and g are shown in Figures 7(c) and (d), respectively.
-We can see that the results are similar to those in Figure 7(a), suggesting that the variations of SSA and g are not the key contributors to - the variations of the standard deviations of $H_2O$ SCDs.
-However, the difference of slopes in Figure 7(d) are slightly smaller compared to those in Figure 7(a), indicating that g might contribute to the small difference which still exists in Figure 7(b) even when the AOD does not vary.
-To further investigate the impact of g on the slope, Figure 7(e) shows the result from the 2S-ESS model with the same settings as those in Figure 7(a) but with g reduced by 50%; we can see that the slopes for the two time periods become smaller (by about 13%), indicating that the scattering effects become stronger when g is reduced. - 30 This is because, when g is smaller, the aerosol scattering phase function becomes less forward peaked and more light is scattered at scattering angles around 40 degrees, which is the scattering angle for CLARS at noon time.
-Small aerosols, such as organic carbon, black carbon and sulfate from urban pollution and biomass burning have much smaller SSA and g, as shown in Table 2, suggesting that the slope will also be small during events that are dominated by these small aerosols.
-From these results, we can conclude that the strong linear correlation between AOD and variations in $H_2O$ SCDs is robust, and that g is the main contributor to the ratio of the changes (the slope in linear regression) between them.
+The result is shown in Fig. 7a.
+We can see that the strong linear correlations between the standard deviations of H2O SCDs and the corresponding AOP are well reproduced with higher R^2 for both winter-spring and summer-autumn periods.
+However, the slopes from the linear regression in the simulations are slightly overestimated (by about 20%) relative to those for the CLARS data (as shown in Fig. 4), probably due to the uncertainties of the input climatology aerosol compositions or single scattering properties.
+Interestingly, the ratio of the slope from the winter-spring to that from the summer-autumn periods from the 2S-ESS model, which is about 2.0, agrees well with that from CLARS observations.
+On the other hand, the difference between the two slopes becomes very small in Fig. 7b.
+This suggests that the difference in H2O abundance between the winter-spring and summerautumn periods is responsible for the slope difference.

+Similar control experiments implemented to examine the impact of variations of SSA and g are shown in Fig. 7c and d, respectively.
+We can see that the results are similar to those in Fig. 7a, suggesting that the variations of SSA and g are not the key contributors to the variations of the standard deviations of H2O SCDs.
+However, the difference between slopes in Fig. 7d are slightly smaller compared to those in Fig. 7a, indicating that g might contribute to the small difference which still exists in Fig. 7b even when the AOD does not vary.
+To further investigate the impact of g on the slope, Fig. 7e shows the result from the 2S-ESS model with the same settings as those in Fig. 7a but with g reduced by 50%; we can see that the slopes for the two time periods become smaller (by about 13%), indicating that the scattering effects become stronger when g is reduced.
+This is because, when g is smaller, the aerosol scattering phase function becomes less forward peaked and more light is scattered at scattering angles around 40°, which is the scattering angle for CLARS at noon time.
+Small aerosols, such as organic carbon, black carbon, and sulfate from urban pollution and biomass burning, have much smaller SSA and g, as shown in Table 2, suggesting that the slope will also be small during events that are dominated by these small aerosols.
+From these results, we can conclude that the strong linear correlation between AOD and variations in H2O SCDs is robust, and that g is the main contributor to the ratio of the changes (the slope in linear regression) between them.